Difference Between Bridge and Switch

 The source routing performs the routing operation in source routing bridges, and the frame indicates which route to take in a local area network.

 Bridges are also used to connect to other LANs that use the same protocol.
-The key point is that if we have two local area networks that use the same protocol, we have a very crucial point.
+The key point is that we have a crucial point if we have two local area networks that use the same protocol.

 Then bridges are used to connect these two local area networks, and it’s also a port to a device like a repeater, which only has two ports, just like a bridge.